hifxa/ChatApplication/README.md

 # ChatApplication
-Chat application using java Swing, AWT and socket programming
+Chat application using java Swing, AWT and socket programming.

 Installation- clone the repo